 Contact centers faced unprecedented obstacles last year.
 With remote work, peer support was lost, and remote training proved difficult without the right technologies and software.
 Having agents deal with sensitive data when they work from home without implementing security measures to protect customers has been particularly problematic.
 And creating and managing COVID-19 protocols is challenging for those who are on-site.

 Schedule a dialog or email us at email@example.com to connect with an industry expert at no charge.
 We are taking unprecedented action to make our team available to help you cut through the media and politics to get factual one-to-one guidance for the issues and opportunities that matter most to your business.

-Increased geopolitical uncertainty and threat scenario has resulted in nations spending more on their defence preparedness.
-SIPRI has reported defence spending at USD 1.98 billion in 2020 which is 2.6% above that of 2019.
-The increase has come even though there has been a significant slowdown of the global economy in addition to trillions of dollars being pumped for fiscal stimulus and healthcare measures.
+The increased geopolitical uncertainty and threat scenario have resulted in nations spending more on their defence preparedness.
+SIPRI reported defence spending at USD 1.98 billion in 2020, which is 2.6% higher than 2019.
+The increase has come even though there has been a significant slowdown of the global economy, in addition to trillions of dollars being pumped for fiscal stimulus and healthcare measures.